Focaccia Genovese

 14. Using your fingers, stretch each dough to fill its entire pan.
 I generally try to make the border taller than the middle as the border will crisp up more than the middle.
 Temporarily lift up each half and make sure olive oil is spread out over the entire bottom of the pan and dough in order to prevent sticking during baking.

 15. Sprinkle 4 g coarse sea salt evenly over each spread dough.
 We recently tried 3.5g salt and, believe it or not, it did not taste as good.
-So weigh it carefully.
+So weigh it carefully and use the full amount.

 16. Let doughs rise another 30 minutes in the OFF oven with oven light on.